 There are so many hidden gems in Kanab, so many that are so untouched by tourism.
 I found half of these spots by just clicking on random things on Google Maps and driving to them to see what they looked like, ha!

 I spend 24 hours in Kanab during my Utah road trip, and I wish I would have stayed longer!
 A lot of these places are extremely close together, so you can see many things in one day.
+This is also a great day trip if you are visiting Page (where Horseshoe Bend & Antelope Canyon are located).
 Okay, let’s get started!

 Belly of the Dragon